stakater/stakater-docs/docs/content/sre/multi-tenant-operator/usecases/deploying-templates.md

 ## What’s next

-See how Bill can configure [multi-tenant isolation with network policies using templates](./configuring-multitenant-network-isolation.md)
+See how Bill can configure [tenant member roles](./custom-roles.md)